oconnor0/HowToClojure/README.md

 # HowToClojure

-Notes on how I develop Clojure and ClojureScript
+Notes on how I develop Clojure and ClojureScript inspired by https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3

 ## Install Clojure and ClojureScript